 By Road: Ramnagar is well connected via road Delhi, Lucknow, Dehradun, Nainital and Ranikhet.

 By Train: The nearest railway station is Ramnagar.
 It is just 12kms far from the Jim Corbett National Park.
 The Ranikhet Express runs between Delhi to Ramnagar.

-By Air: The nearest domestic airport is Pantnagar.
+The nearest domestic airport is Pantnagar.
 It is approx 50kms from the Jim Corbett National Park.
 The International Airport (New Delhi) is only 295kms far from the Corbett National Park.